averyxi42/Equivariant3DLocalization/README.md

 Hi thanks for reading this.
 This repository contains the code for Robust 3D Localization with SE3 Equivariant Point Cloud Network.
 ## Abstract
  In this project, we developed a localization method using state-to-the-art E2PN convolution layer.
 By putting in point cloud data into a pre-trained E2PN Generalized Mean model, we got SE(3)-equivariant global descriptors, which is robust in terms of spacial transformation.
-We utilized the particle filter to finish the localization task on TUM RGB-D dataset to show our method is automated, unnecessary to mark landmark, and has robust data association.
+We utilized the particle filter to estimate the 3D pose trajectory on three sets of TUM datasets.
+Our experiments on the TUM RGB-D dataset demonstrated that our algorithm is automated, does not require manual landmark annotation, and maintains robust data association.
 ## Environment Set Up
  To set up the enviornment, first git clone from SE(3)-Equivariant Point Cloud-based Place Recognition's repo, as it contains important pre-trained E2PN model for extracting point-cloud features.
 It saves time for you.
 After performing this cd into the se3_equivariant_place_recognition folder.
 ```